 Parts Most Frequently Used: Fresh or Dried Leaf (aerial parts), Flower, Stem, Seed

 Caution: Motherwort is generally considered safe when taken internally in proper recommended doses.
 Some people may experience diarrhea, upset stomach, or uterine bleeding.
 Caution during pregnancy, as it lowers blood pressure and can stimulate the flow of blood.

-The 17th century English herbalist, Nicholas Culpepper, used the herb for treating depression.
-The herb was also often used in Europe to help treat cattle from a variety of diseases.
+The 17th-century English herbalist, Nicholas Culpepper, used the herb for treating depression.
+The herb was also often used in Europe to help treat cattle for a variety of diseases.

 Unlike other herbs in the mint family, motherwort is a bitter herb without the fragrance and flavor of many mint family plants.
 The taste is often softened by the use of honey, lemon, or other herbs to help balance the herb’s strong bitter flavor.

 Motherwort contains heart-healthy flavonoids and glycosides.
-It helps improve circulation and regulate the heartbeat.
+That help improve circulation and regulate the heartbeat.
 It is especially useful for those who are anxious and carry a lot of tension in their body.
-As a heart tonic it is used to treat palpitations, mild heart irregularity, hypertension, and to strengthen the heart.
+As a heart tonic, it is used to treat palpitations, mild heart irregularity, hypertension, and to strengthen the heart.

 The compound, leonurine, found in motherwort, is known to help relax blood vessel walls helping to lower blood pressure and improve heart rate.
 This same compound also promotes uterine contractions that can both encourage childbirth and promote menstruation.